Work with us

 We work in partnership with developers, housing providers and local authorities.
 We deliver high quality, high performance homes across the UK.
 We have four ways in which we can work together:

 - Direct specification

 As a not-for-profit organisation, you also benefit from the social-added value we bring.
 Working with us, you can evidence how your purchasing power has contributed to improving the economic, social and environmental well-being of people.
 We operate on social enterprise principles, employing local people, upskilling and training those previously unemployed and plough our surpluses back into the community.

-To find out more, please contact our new business team on 01922 614 898 or email email@example.com
+To find out more, please contact our business development manager on 0300 111 7002 or email email@example.com

 Frequently asked questions